Employment Application

 Fraud

-Employees shall not undertake any of the following fraudulent activities: 1. bill for services, which were not provided;
+Employees shall not undertake any of the following fraudulent activities:

 2. submit fraudulent claims to government or third-party payors including: